erdemkosk/gitness/README.md

 # Gitness

-Gitness is your repository's fitness tracker!
-Measure your project's health by discovering its bus factor and contributor dynamics.
+Gitness - Your repo's fitness witness!
+Track your bus factor before your code misses the bus.

 ## Features